 What is the recovery process like after surgery?

 Some surgeries, such as a knee replacement, require physical therapy while other patients, such as those undergoing TURP, may be discharged with instructions to “take it easy.”
 Pain after surgery is a good indication of whether or not the patient is trying to do too much.
 Pain should be manageable with the prescribed pain medication.
 After you are discharged from the hospital, you may be transferred to a nursing facility or visited in your home by an at-home nurse to check on your condition.
-If you are prescribed physical therapy, Partners offers many options with a range of intensity.
+If you are prescribed physical therapy, Mass General Brigham offers many options with a range of intensity.
 You may be visited by an at-home physical therapist before moving to an outpatient clinic.
 If you need more intensive care, you may be referred to our rehab hospital Spaulding.
 You may also be encouraged to do exercises or stretches on their own either in between appointments or after their appointments have ended.
 The recovery process will be different for everyone, but doctors will be able to give a more personalized estimation for the time and intensity of the rehab process depending on your health and which procedure you are having.

 How do I benefit after my treatment by answering PROMs?